More about testicular cancer

 - a dull ache in your groin or lower abdomen

-- a collection of fluid in your scrotum (called a hydrocele)
+- a collection of fluid in your scrotum (called a hydrocoele)

-If the cancer is at a later stage, you can get symptoms including:
+If the cancer is at a later stage, you can get other symptoms including:

 - enlarged breasts